Padre Pio: Pilgrimage sites

 The town of San Giovanni Rotondo, where Padre Pio spent most of his life, is the main pilgrimage site dedicated to his memory.
-The Santa Maria delle Grazie Church, which is the church of the Capuchin monastery where Padre Pio celebrated Mass, has become a pilgrimage site for his followers, after his death in 1968.
+After his death in 1968, the Our Lady of Grace Church, the church of the Capuchin monastery where Padre Pio celebrated Mass, has become a pilgrimage site for his followers.

 As the number of pilgrims kept increasing over the years, the Capuchins decided to build a new shrine near the church.
-The construction of the shrine began in 1991 and was completed in 2004.
-On 1 July 2004, John Paul II dedicated the Sanctuary of Saint Pio of Pietrelcina, sometimes referred to as the Padre Pio Pilgrimage Church.
-The sanctuary has a capacity of around 6,000 people and its parvis has a 30,000 capacity.
-The relics of Padre Pio are located in the crypt of the new sanctuary and displayed for veneration by the pilgrims.
+Its construction began in 1991 and was completed in 2004.
+On 1 July of that year, Pope John Paul II dedicated the Sanctuary of Saint Pio of Pietrelcina, sometimes referred to as the Padre Pio Pilgrimage Church.
+The sanctuary has a capacity of around 6,000 people, and its parvise has a capacity of 30,000.
+Padre Pio's relics are located in the crypt of the new sanctuary, and are displayed for veneration.

-The town of Pietrelcina, where Padre Pio grew up, is another pilgrimage site which has become popular among devotees.
-The sites which can be visited by pilgrims in Pietrelcina include Pio's family house where he was born, his room in an ancient tower in which he stayed as a friar when he was ill, the Santa Anna Church where he was baptized, the Santa Maria degli Angeli Church, where he was ordained a deacon prior to becoming a priest, and the Capuchin Church of the Holy Family.
-It is estimated that around two million pilgrims come to Pietrelcina every year.
+The town of Pietrelcina, where Padre Pio was born and grew up, is another pilgrimage site which has become popular among his devotees.
+The sites that can be visited by pilgrims in Pietrelcina include his family house, where he was born; Santa Anna Church, where he was baptised; the Our Lady of the Angels Church, where he was ordained a deacon prior to becoming a priest; the room in an ancient tower in which he stayed as a friar when he was ill; and the Capuchin Santa Famiglia (Holy Family) Church.
+It is estimated that around 2 million pilgrims come to Pietrelcina every year.

-Sanctuaries and places dedicated to the veneration of Padre Pio outside of Italy include the Padre Pio Shrine in Santo Tomas, Batangas, in the Philippines and the National Center for Padre Pio in Barto, Pennsylvania, in the United States.
+Sanctuaries and places dedicated to Padre Pio's veneration outside Italy include the Padre Pio Shrine in Santo Tomas, Batangas, in the Philippines, and the National Center for Padre Pio in Barto, Pennsylvania, in the US.